California Takes Action to Tackle Homelessness

 Governor Newsom signs new bills into law to further combat homelessness

-SACRAMENTO – Today, Governor Gavin Newsom announced multiple new efforts to address homelessness and provided an update on the state’s work to deliver more than 1,200 small homes to communities throughout California.
+SACRAMENTO – Today, Governor Gavin Newsom announced multiple new efforts to address homelessness and provided an update on the state’s work to deliver 1,200 small homes to communities throughout California.

 Today’s announcements advance the Administration’s multipronged and multi-billion dollar approach, using every tool available, to address the needs of individuals experiencing homelessness, including moving people in need of assistance off the streets and into housing.